 You can track your appeals decisions by going to the VA website “The Board of Veteran’s Appeals Decision search results” page at www.index.va.gov/search/va/bva.html.
 If you cannot find your appeal on this site contact your Benefits Advisors.

-- or you may request your decision by writing:
+- You may also request your decision by writing:

 Hearings and Transcription Unit (014HRG)